eth-cscs/abcpy/doc/source/getting_started.rst

 Gaussian or Normal model has two parameters: the mean, denoted by :math:`\mu`, and the standard deviation, denoted by :math:`\sigma`.
 We consider these parameters as random variables.
 The goal of ABC is to quantify uncertainty of these parameters from the information contained in the observed data.

-In ABCpy, a :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` object represents a random variable.
+In ABCpy, a :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` object represents probabilistic relationship between random variables or between random variables and observed data.
 Each of the :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` object has some input parameters: they are random variables (:py:class:`abcpy.probabilisticmodels.ProbabilisticModel` object) or constant valued and considered known to the user ('hyperparameter').
-If you are interested in implementing your own random variable, please check the :ref:`Implementing a new Model <implementations>` section.
+If you are interested in implementing your own probabilistic model, please check the :ref:`Implementing a new Model <implementations>` section.

-We can also utilize *prior* knowledge about these parameters as *prior* distribution on the corresponding random variables.
+To define a parameter of a model as a random variable, you start by assigning a *prior* distribution on them.
+We can utilize *prior* knowledge about these parameters as *prior* distribution.
+In the absence of prior knowledge, we still need to provide *prior* and a non-informative flat disribution on the parameter space can be use.
+The prior distribution on the random variables are assigned by a probablistic model which can take other random variables or hyper parameters as input.

 In this example, it is quite simple.
 We know from experience that the average height should be somewhere between 150cm and 200cm, while the standard deviation is around 5 to 25.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_gaussian.py
     :language: python
     :lines: 8-10, 12-14
     :dedent: 4

-In this example we have defined the parameter :math:`\mu` and :math:`\sigma` of the Gaussian model as random variables and assigned Uniform prior distributions on them.
+We have defined the parameter :math:`\mu` and :math:`\sigma` of the Gaussian model as random variables and assigned Uniform prior distributions on them.
 The parameters of the prior distribution (150, 200, 5, 25) are assumed to be known to the user, hence they are called hyperparameters.
 You are required to pass a *name* string while defining a random variable.
-In the final output, you will see these names, together with the values that are drawn from the marginal posterior distribution of this parameter.
-(In the absence of prior knowledge, we still need to provide *prior* and which should be a non-informative prior.)
+In the final output, you will see these names, together with the relevant outputs corresponding to them.

+For uncertainty quantification, we follow philosophy of Bayesian inference.
+We are intrested about the distribution of the parameters we get after incorporating the information in observed dataset about the parameters with the prior distribution.
+This distribution is called *posterior* distribution of the parameters.
+For inference, we draw independent and identical sample values from their posterior distribution.
+These sampled values are called posterior samples and used to approximate posterior distribution or for Monte Carlo integration w.r.t the posterior distribution.
+These values are what you will get as an end result of the inference.

-For ABC, the inference is done by a measure of discrepancy between the observed dataset and the synthetic dataset (simulated from the model).
+The heart of the ABC inferential algorithm is a measure of discrepancy between the observed dataset and the synthetic dataset (simulated from the model).
 Often, computation of discrepancy measure between the observed and synthetic dataset is not feasible (e.g., high dimensionality of dataset) and the discrepancy measure is defined by computing a distance between relevant *summary statistics* extracted from the datasets.
 Here we first define a way to extract *summary statistics* from the dataset.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_gaussian.py
     :language: python